 Spondylosis (spine arthritis) causes stiffness and pain in your spine that limits its function.
-If you have symptoms like these, call a Coastal Spine office in Mount Laurel, Sewell, Galloway, Toms River, Vineland, or West Orange, New Jersey.
+If you have symptoms like these, call a Coastal Spine office in Mount Laurel, Sewell, Galloway, Wall Township, Vineland, or West Orange, New Jersey.
 The highly skilled orthopedic specialists use on-site diagnostics to evaluate your condition and offer nonsurgical treatments and surgery.
 Call Coastal Spine today or schedule a consultation online for expert spondylosis care.

 Spondylosis is the medical term for degenerative spinal arthritis.
 Common spondylosis symptoms include stiffness and mild back pain that worsens after periods of not moving or with specific movements.

 Symptoms are often caused by radiculopathy — spinal nerve compression.
 The changes in your spine alter its structure.
 Nerves exiting the vertebrae from your spinal cord may come under pressure, causing pain and other nerve-related problems.

 Many people with spondylosis don’t experience any symptoms, or symptoms develop and then go away.
 Sometimes, sudden movements can cause symptoms.

 Spondylosis symptoms often result from aging and are most common in patients over 60.
 Aging causes the discs, which act as shock absorbers between the spinal bones (vertebrae), to deteriorate.
 The space between the bones narrows, putting pressure on the nerve roots.
 You’re more likely to develop spondylosis if arthritis runs in your family.

 Spondylosis can lead to spondylolisthesis.
 In this condition, one or more vertebrae slip forward over the bone below, causing similar and sometimes more severe symptoms.